mistakia/nano-community/docs/introduction/investment-thesis.md

 ### International remittance

-> Every day, hundreds of millions of low-income people go to work in hard jobs in foreign countries to make money to send back to their families in their home countries – over $400 billion in total annually, according to the World Bank.
-Every day, banks and payment companies extract mind-boggling fees, up to 10 percent and sometimes even higher, to send this money.
+> Every day, hundreds of millions of low-income people go to work in hard jobs in foreign countries to make money to send back to their families in their home countries – <a href="https://migrationdataportal.org/themes/remittances" target="_blank">over $500 billion in total annually</a>, according to the World Bank.
+Every day, banks and payment companies extract mind-boggling fees, <a href="https://migrationdataportal.org/themes/remittances" target="_blank">at an average rate of 6.8%</a> and sometimes even higher, to send this money.
 > <cite>Marc Andreessen</cite>

 Switching to Nano, which charges no fees, will raise the quality of life of many workers and their families who are disproportionately affected by fees as they have less wealth.